 Interpreter services

-English is the most commonly used language in New Zealand health care settings.
-If you or someone you know needs health care services but don't feel confident communicating in English, you can ask for an interpreter.
+• English is the most commonly used language in Aotearoa New Zealand healthcare settings.
+You can ask for an interpreter if you, or someone you know, needs health care services but don't feel confident communicating in English.

 Print this page

-Trying to communicate in a language that is not your mother tongue can be very stressful when you need health care.
-You have the right to talk about your health in a way that you feel comfortable with.
+Trying to communicate in a language that’s not your first language can be very stressful when you need health care.
+You have the right to talk about your health in a way that you feel comfortable with and an interpreter can help with this.

 It's best not to use someone you know as an interpreter.
-Even a person with excellent English skills may not be able to understand health-related information well.
-This can create gaps in the information shared and increase the chances of misunderstandings on your healthcare journey.
+Even though a family member or friend may have excellent English skills, they may not be able to understand health-related information well.
+This can create misunderstandings in the information shared between you and your healthcare provider.

-For some languages, a professional interpreter can come to an appointment in person.
+For some languages, a professional interpreter can come to your appointment in person.
 For other languages, professional interpreters are only available on the phone.

 Provider Contact details